josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * a common account;
     * named institutions;
     * specific demands;
+    * a repeatable public vocabulary;
-    * a public definition of repair.
+    * a definition of repair.
 * The demands created a bridge:

 private harm